blouiecubero/projectIRIS/README.md

 ------

 ## Running the App
-Scripts for running the main Flask App with uWSGI are now available.
+Scripts for running the main Flask App with uWSGI are now available under /appl/iris/.
 There are currently two modes:

 #### Running uWSGI in CLI
 - ./start.sh